yoctoproject/poky/documentation/overview-manual/overview-manual-concepts.rst

 source the build environment setup script.

-Because the Poky repository is fundamentally an aggregation of existing repositories, some users might be familiar with running the ```` script in the context of separate
-:term:`OpenEmbedded-Core (OE-Core)` and BitBake repositories rather than a single Poky repository.
+Because the Poky repository is fundamentally an aggregation of existing repositories, some users might be familiar with running the :ref:`structure-core-script` script in the context of separate :term:`OpenEmbedded-Core (OE-Core)` and BitBake repositories rather than a single Poky repository.
 This discussion assumes the script is executed from within a cloned or unpacked version